-A light white chocolate mousse for Valentine’s Day, with a touch of orange blossom and served with macaron hearts for a romantic dessert.
+A light white chocolate mousse for Valentine’s Day (or any day!), with a touch of rose and orange blossom and made healthy with no added sugar.
+Serve with macaron hearts for a romantic dessert.

 How often have you heard of perfectly competent cooks and bakers saying that they’re too scared to attempt making macarons?
 Have they got cold feet or something?